lineartimer/WebAppStarterPack/README.md

 - Sql Database
 - Container Registry

-After creating the database, add the connection string to .NET Secrets Manager:
+After creating the database, the connection string can be added to .NET Secrets Manager (but it's optional as the repo has a local Sqlite database for development purposes):

 *dotnet user-secrets init*\
 *dotnet user-secrets set "ConnectionStrings:SqlServer" "connection-string-to-database"*